connexcs/docs/customer.md

 ### Ingress Routing

 1. Click on the **Add New** button.
-2. Pop up will show up.
-Fill out the details of the dialogue box.
+2. Select the customer card & Fill out the details of the dialogue box.
 3. Press **Save** once the details are filled in, correctly.

 The details of the dialogue box can be shown in the image below: